wess/stim/docs/Contributing.md

-# Contributing to Spark
+# Contributing to Stim

-Thank you for your interest in contributing to Spark!
+Thank you for your interest in contributing to Stim!
 This guide will help you get started.

 ## Table of Contents